 I am a staff attorney in the National Security and Civil Rights Program at Advancing Justice – Asian Law Caucus in San Francisco, California.
 My work focuses on challenging post-9/11 policies that undermine the civil rights and liberties of Middle Eastern, Muslim, and South Asian communities.

 Previously, I was an Arthur Liman Fellow at the American Civil Liberties Union of Southern California, where I worked on national security, surveillance, and privacy issues, including Nee v.
 Los Angeles Sheriff’s Department.

-I also follow free speech issues on university campuses, particularly with regard to student activism about U.S. foreign policy and the Israeli-Palestinian conflict.
+I also follow free speech and academic freedom issues on university campuses, particularly with regard to U.S. foreign policy and the Middle East.